amit-kumar-cse/web-notes/cli/add_libs.md

-* one way is to add css and javascript in the cli config files. that is a good idea. (these can be inserted from your node_modules folder or from cdn.)
+* one way is to add css and javascript in the cli config files from your node_modules folder) (https://codingthesmartway.com/using-bootstrap-with-angular/)
+* what is the way to add from cdn files?
 * another way to add css is to add it in the appComponent.ts styleUrls section.